CERTCC/Vultron/docs/reference/formal_protocol/states.md

 Most CVD cases leave Non-Vendor Deployers entirely out of the CVD process, so their appearance is expected to be rare in actual cases.
-However, there are scenarios when an MPCVD case may include Non-Vendor Deployers, such as when a vulnerability in some critical infrastructure component is being handled or when the MPCVD protocol is used in the context of a Vulnerability Disclosure Program (VDP).
+However, there are scenarios when an MPCVD case may include Non-Vendor Deployers, such as when a vulnerability in some critical infrastructure component is being handled or when the Vultron Protocol is used in the context of a Vulnerability Disclosure Program (VDP).
 These Non-Vendor Deployers participate only in the $d \xrightarrow{\mathbf{D}} D$ transition on the fix path.
 Similar to the [Vendor](#vendors-fix-suppliers) scenario above, it is expected that Deployers actually deploy fixes only when they are in the